pywbem/pywbemtools/docs/pywbemcli/commands.rst

 * **default-namespace** - default namespace for the WBEM server.
 See :ref:`--default-namespace general option`.
 * **user** - user name for the WBEM server.
 See :ref:`--user general option`.
 * **password** - password for the WBEM server.
 See :ref:`--password general option`.
+* **use-pull** - determines whether the pull operations are to be used for the WBEM server.
+See :ref:`--use-pull general option`.
 * **verify** - a boolean flag controlling whether the pywbem client verifies any certificate received from the WBEM server.
 See :ref:`--verify general option`.
 * **certfile** - path name of the server certificate file.
 See :ref:`--certfile general option`.